a34alefeliza/wikimoni/wiki/Size.md

 ![Size](/wiki/images/size.png)

 Work with the sliders to fit the images on the page as desired.
+You will see that elements are resized immediatly.